Burmese–Siamese War (1547–1549): Siege of Kamphaeng Phet

 While retreating back to Burma, the Burmese army tried to plunder the ancient and wealthy town of Kamphaeng Phet but the town was too well fortified.
 With the help of Portuguese mercenaries, the governor of Kamphaeng Phet repelled the Burmese with flaming projectiles that forced the Burmese to cease using their cannons and protect them with coverings of damp hides.

 Battle of Kamphaeng Phet

-Maha Chakkraphat saw the Burmese army's retreat as an opportunity take advantage of their weakness, so he ordered Prince Ramesuan and Thammaracha to follow and harass the enemy out of Siamese territory.
+Maha Chakkraphat saw the Burmese army's retreat as an opportunity to take advantage of their weakness, so he ordered Prince Ramesuan and Thammaracha to follow and harass the enemy out of Siamese territory.
 For three days, the Siamese chased the invaders, inflicting great losses upon them.
 Once the forces of Ramesuan and Thammaracha closed in, Tabinshwehti made a stand near Kamphaeng Phet, dividing his forces on both sides of the road.
 The Siamese in their eagerness fell into the trap.
 The Burmese captured both Prince Ramesuan and Maha Thammaracha as prisoners of war.